• Rash icon insinuating that Lavengel treats, soothes, and heals rashes and dermatitis

 Folliculitis

 Folliculitis refers to inflammation of a hair follicle due to an irritation.
 This may appear as pimples, red bumps, small sores, or scabs on the dog's skin.
+In certain cases where the hair follicle sustains significant damage, a follicular cyst may appear.

 Bacteria is the most common cause of folliculitis - especially Staphylococcus bacteria; this can also be referred to as superficial pyoderma.
 Other causes can be excess rubbing or scratching, fungi, or parasites.